-Daniel is a 3rd year Linguistics PhD student, and currently serves as assistant director of English Language Programs.
-His research focuses on the acquisition of morpho-semantics, with an emphasis on links between cognitive psychology and linguistic theory.
+Daniel is a 4th year Linguistics PhD student.
+His research focuses on morphosemantics, with an emphasis on links between cognitive psychology and linguistic theory.
 Specifically, Daniel is interested in tying what we know about the world's languages (i.e. typological linguistic universals) with theories of how adults and children represent meanings.
 Daniel's previous research has focused on writing systems analysis and models of cross-linguistic perceptual span size differences.
 His other interests include Altaic languages, ancient languages, curriculum design and development, teaching, and the gameification of language learning.

 Ché is an undergraduate student at Northwestern majoring in linguistics and legal studies.
 Her academic interests include natural language semantics and language acquisition.
 Outside of the lab, Ché's interests include knitting, taking care of plants, and listening to loud music.

 AnnMarie is an undergraduate student at Northwestern majoring in journalism with a minor in linguistics.
 Her academic interests include morphology, semantics and criminal justice reporting.
 In her free time, she volunteers with Project SOAR, works for the yearbook, and reads historical fiction novels.